Guanchulo: DDT Pro-Wrestling (2013–2017)

-Campeonato Nacional de Lucha Libre (CNL)
+Campeonato Nacional de Lucha Libre

 Guanchulo returned in the Chilean independent scene at the beginning of 2018, continuing his tenure with CNL after his 5-year period in Japan.
 At CNL Temporada #2.11, a house show of the promotion which took place on March 19, 2021, he teamed up with his old tag team partner El Mostro to capture the CNL Tag Team Championship after defeating The Chilean Empire (Al Cold and Eddie Vergara).